mysha-rahman/data-science-salary-db/README.md

 ## Introduction
 Welcome to the Data Science Salaries Management System, a robust database management application designed to handle, query, and manipulate data related to salaries within the data science profession.
 This project was inspired by the comprehensive [Data Science Salaries Dataset](https://www.kaggle.com/datasets/zain280/data-science-salaries/data) available on Kaggle, which features detailed compensation information across various sectors, geographical locations, and professional levels.

-Our system is built on PostgreSQL, utilizing advanced database design and SQL scripting to ensure efficient data handling and retrieval.
+My system is built on PostgreSQL, utilizing advanced database design and SQL scripting to ensure efficient data handling and retrieval.
 The system is interfaced through a Python-based Command Line Interface (CLI), providing a user-friendly method for performing database operations such as adding, deleting, updating, and querying salary records.

 ## Project Overview
 The Data Science Salaries Management System serves multiple purposes: